rajdeep099/Space-Invasion-using-pygame-/README.md

 1) there is a player/spaceship.
 2) there are multiple aliens.

-The player needs to shoot bullets at the aliens to kill them and increase the score.
+The player needs to shoot bullets at the aliens to kill them to increase the score.

 Movement of spaceship:
 1. LEFT:   LEFT_ARROW_KEY